jasonsalas/TrendingTimeForGlass/README.md

 The wearable ethos isn't ruined by trying to keep up with trends at that pace on Glass...but people are empowered with the ability to see why something's captured the public's attention and let them participate in a normal way.

+### Tech talk presentation
+You can review the slide deck that details this project [here](http://www.slideshare.net/jasonsalas/trending-time-on-google-glass).

 ### Target audience
 The Glassware is geared towards people heavily involved in social media and popular culture, with an interest in what's going on around them.
 The roadmap is to have the data eventually be increasingly dynamic (faster updates) and contextual (relevant to their location, surroundings, proximity to friends, etc.).